Papua-Insects.nl

 Official National Parks:

-Other protected areas are shown on this map of the World Wildlife Fund:
+Other protected areas are shown on this map of the World Wildlife Foundation:

 Islands belonging to Papua: